nufu8/github.io/_projects/3_project.md

 title: Lab 00
 description: MetData's very first lab: Python Basics
 img: assets/img/lab00.png
-importance: 1
+importance: 3
 category: work
 related_publications: true
 ---

-For the first week of Metropolitan Data 1 we took a look at the first steps in Python
+For the first week of Metropolitan Data 1 we took a look at the first steps in Python.

 ### Exercise 1
 **Write a properly documented function with the following behaviour:**